LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LN-W03-D2-UploadToWebServer+Review.md

 ## Introduction

--   Review upcoming events on Moodle.
+-   Review upcoming events on Canvas.
     -   Midterm quiz.
 -   Late labs 1&ndash;4 must be submitted by next Sunday night, 11/10.
     (Syllabus says by the day of the midterm, but I'm extending that by a week and a half)